rapid7/r7insight_docker/CONTRIBUTING.md

 - `make publish` (npm package publish, will require account credentials, update **package.json** if needed)

 That's it!
-Keep in mind that if you changed the **README.md** you will also need to update it manually on Docker Hub.
+Keep in mind that if you changed the **README.md** you will also need to update it manually on Docker Hub and npm.